SkrewEverything/SparkedIn/SparkedIn - Backend/README.md

 pip install -r requirements.txt
 ```

-## It connects to postgresql with databasename: s0p0i2x
+## It connects to postgresql with databasename: s0p0i2x with no password
 First setup and restore from the backup.